hairizuanbinnoorazman/techmeetup/README.md

 - GDG Cloud Singapore Utility
   - bitly link creation - connect to Googleslides and retrieve all http link looking things and grab it to a yaml/json file
   - Allow user to replace it in one swoop (User to pass in a yaml/json file that would alter the links accordingly)
+- Handle calendar invites
+  - Read calendar invites for event
+  - Create calendar invites for events
+  - Update calendar invites for events
+- To update streamyard
+  - Read events from streamyard
+  - Create event in streamyard
+  - Update event in streamyard
+- To update meetup.com
+  - Read events from meetup.com
+  - Create events into meetup.com
+  - Update events into meetup.com

 # Issue found